mavlink/qgc-user-guide/en/PlanView/pattern_survey.md

 A survey allows you to create a grid flight pattern over a polygonal area.
 You can specify an arbitrary polygon, the angle and other properties of the grid, and camera settings appropriate for creating geotagged images.

+> **Important** When planning a Survey using camera specifications the ground elevations under your survey area are assumed to be at the same altitude as your launch/home location.
+If the ground elevation under your survey area is either higher or lower than your launch/home location the effective overlap in your images will be less or more (respectively) than calculated.
+If ground elevation under your survey area is significantly higher than your launch/home location you could inadvertently plan a mission which causes the vehicle to fly into trees, obstacles, or the ground.
+Use Terrain Follow to create a survey that more closely maintains the desired altitude above terrain that has significant elevation differences from your launch/home altitude.

 ![Survey](../../assets/plan/survey/survey.jpg)